Charlweed/gimp_comfyui/adding_workflows.md

 # Adding or Updating Workflows
 Besides wanting the features of a new workflow, you might need to update the workflow accessors or dialogs after updating ComfyUI or its nodes.
-This is because when the nodes within ComfyUI change, i.e. if inputs or outputs are added, moved or renamed, the generated prompt might fail validation.
+This is because when the nodes within ComfyUI change, i.e. if inputs or outputs are added, moved, or renamed, the generated prompt might fail validation.
 In those cases, the accessors and dialogs will need to be re-generated.
 After generation, you might need to hand edit the source code of the dialog that GIMP opens for the workflow.

 Adding or updating a new ConfyUI workflow for coupling to GIMP requires some computing and python 3 skills.
 The difficulty of this depends upon the size and complexity of the workflow, and the datatypes that workflow processes.

+- **The generators will fail with errors when workflows contain unrecognized nodes, inputs, datatypes, etc.**
+- **The generators will fail with errors when workflows reference models or other files that are not found in the ComfyUI/StableDiffusion directory tree.**

-**The generators will fail to generate accessors and dialogs for workflows that contain unrecognized nodes, inputs, or output.** These failures will be common.
-Supporting new nodes, inputs and outputs are an ongoing process.
+These failures will be common.
+Supporting new nodes, inputs and types are an ongoing process.

 Assuming fully supported nodes, the steps to support a workflow are:
 ## ComfyUI
-- In the Advanced Options dialog in ComfyUI, enable API mode
+- In the Advanced Options dialog in ComfyUI, enable API mode.
--  Open, create or customize the workflow in ComfyUI.
+- Open, create, or customize the workflow in ComfyUI.
+- Run and test your workflow in ComfyUI, ensuring that all models and other files are available, and all values are correct.
 - Choose the base name of workflow.
 Use lowercase, and underscores.
-For example "inpainting_sdxl_0.2" No hyphens/dashes.
+For example "inpainting_sdxl_0.2" *No hyphens/dashes*.
--  Save the workflow json file in **api mode** into the "assets" directory of this project
+- Save the workflow json file in **api mode** into the "assets" directory of this project.
 - Rename the workflow json file as your basename plus the suffix "*_workflow_api.json*":
 ≪your_base_name≫_workflow_api.json.
 For example "inpainting_sdxl_0.2_workflow_api.json"

-This project includes a "generate_classes.ps1" powershell script that you might find useful or informative.
-It automates the next three steps, given that you have included your workflow basename in an array such as `WORKFLOWS_ALL`.
+This project includes a `generate_classes.ps1` powershell script that you might find useful or informative.
+It automates the next three steps, given that you have edited `generate_classes.ps1` to include your workflow basename in an array such as `WORKFLOWS_ALL`.

 Otherwise, the steps are:
 - In a terminal, set the `PYTHONPATH` environment variable to this project directory: ``$ENV:PYTHONPATH="L:\\projects\\gimp_comfyui"``
 - In the same terminal, run the python program "workflow/generate_node_accessor.py" with your workflow json file as the